 The Disparity of Creativity

 As computers and the Internet become increasingly ubiquitous, people are now able to create or curate a variety of digital content.
 Today it only takes a few minutes to build and customize a personal website.
-Anyone can write a beautifully typesetted blog without knowing anything about layout, font, or kerning.
+Anyone can write a beautifully typeset blog without knowing anything about layout, font, or kerning.
 Writing and publishing apps has never been easier.
 You can even build your own virtual reality without making a step out of your dorm room 1, or catch an army of Pokemons as you go 2.
 The digital realm is such a wonderland where anyone, with a mouse, a keyboard or even just a touch screen, can become the greatest architect of their own virtual world.

 In contrast to the prosperity of the cyberspace, people’s ability to transform the real physical world has always been quite limited.
-In fact, since the second industrial revolution, people have been increasingly reliant on manufacturing and retail to procure what they want–the making and craftsmanship of individuals gradually became obselete and irrelevant.
-More recently, the convenience of online shopping and low-cost, fast shipping further unincentizes people from make things on their own.
+In fact, since the second industrial revolution, people have been increasingly reliant on manufacturing and retail to procure what they want–the making and craftsmanship of individuals gradually became obsolete and increasingly irrelevant.
+More recently, the convenience of online shopping and low-cost, fast shipping further disincentizes people from make things on their own.

-Thus we are faced with a disparity of creativity: in the digial realm we are so freely and capable of building almost anything; in the physical world we are so limited and incapable of making almost nothing.
+Thus we are faced with a disparity of creativity: in the digital realm we are so freely and capable of building almost anything; in the physical world we are so limited and much less capable of making.

 The Dawn of Making